Kurdish diplomat cool to independence advocacy by Israel

 “There was a period - a short period - decades ago when there were relations.
 But it stopped,” she said.
 “In terms of any covert relationship - that does not exist.
 In terms of a formal relationship with Israel - that does not exist.”

-Speaking to Reuters after returning from talks in Washington this week, Steinitz said Israel had no intention of challenging U.S. policy in Iraq - though he doubted that it would succeed.

-“We very much appreciate the American efforts, but the Iraqi situation is incomparably difficult and complex, even for the global power.
-Not every problem has a magic solution,” he said.

-Abdul Rahman would not be drawn on why Israel might be publicly differing with the United States about Iraq’s Kurds.
+She would not be drawn on why Israel might be publicly differing with the United States on policy toward Iraqi Kurds.

 “Generally speaking, governments and political leaders put the interests of their own country first.
 These are statements that Israeli leaders are making without any input from us,” Abdul Rahman said.

+Apparently moving to dispel any impression of pro-Kurdish lobbying by Israel, Foreign Minister Avigdor Lieberman on Monday said Israel was not taking sides or “giving advice” on Iraq.

-The Obama administration has not directly addressed Israel’s statements about Kurdish independence.
-A U.S. diplomat in the region, speaking to Reuters on condition of anonymity, said Israel’s position on the Kurds seemed to stem from it seeing them as a rare “pocket of stability” among menacing neighbors.
+The Obama administration has not directly addressed Israel’s statements about Iraqi Kurdish independence.
+A U.S. diplomat in the region, speaking to Reuters on condition of anonymity, said Israel’s position on the Kurds seemed to stem from it seeing them as a rare “pocket of stability” among menacing neighbours.

 The KRG has seized on the Iraqi chaos to expand into oil-rich new territory but remains wary of declaring independence, fearful about possible backlash for fellow Kurds in Iran, Turkey and Syria among other concerns.